opsdroid/opsdroid/README.md

  * It's open source
  * Simple to modify and extend
- * Add your own skills in under 10 lines of python
+ * Add your own skills in under 10 lines of Python
  * Easy to install
  * Designed with Docker in mind for simple deployment
  * Configurable with a single YAML file